FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- State must strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
+- **State must be strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model**
-- State does not need to be durable, we can accept losing it given application termination
+- **State does not need to be durable, we can accept losing it given application termination**

 #### Solution